Doug-AWS/aws-cdk-intro-workshop/workshop/content/20-create-project/500-deploy.md

 weight = 500
 +++

 Okay, we've got a CloudFormation template.
-What's next? __Let's deploy it into our account!__
+What's next? __Let's deploy it into your account!__

 ## Bootstrapping an environment